FedeDP/Clight/README.md

 ## Build time switches:
 * DISABLE_DPMS=1 (to disable dpms support, useful if you plan to run clight on non-X environments)
+* DISABLE_LIBCONFIG=1 (to disable libconfig support)

+Note that optional build deps are automatically disabled if they are not installed at build time.

 ## How to run it
 Clight tries to be a 0-conf software; therefore, it installs a desktop file in /etc/xdg/autostart.
 This way, no matter what's your DE is, if it is xdg-compliant, it will automatically start clight.
 User has to do nothing but reboot after installing clight.